Tag Archive for: Home Staging for Resale

 A sold home showing 50 days on market may have gone under contract in 10–15 days and simply taken longer to close.

 Without context, buyers may assume a home was initially rejected by the market.
 In reality, the story is often very different—and sometimes creates opportunity.
 Allow me to explain the real days on market for any property, active or sold.
-Zillow® doesn’t help.
+Zillow® doesn’t doesn’t always provide full context.

 Why Some Buyers Are Discouraged from Attending Inspections